 Don’t buy a car for cash.

-This is another mistake you want to avoid.
 BHPH is an acronym that stands for “buy-here-pay-here” car dealerships, meaning they offer what is called “in-house financing.”
-Do not deal with a place like this!
-BHPH dealerships are notorious for saddling customers with horrible loan terms.
-At Day One, we rely on a network of specialized fresh start program lenders we’ve developed over years of helping bankruptcy customers.
+Be sure to find out if it is a reputable dealer!
+We’ve heard that some BHPH dealerships are notorious for saddling customers with horrible loan terms.
+At Day One, we rely on a network of fresh start program lenders we’ve developed over years of helping bankruptcy customers.

 Don’t buy an older car with high miles.